LaurenceHo/react-weather-app/README.md

-# A beautiful weather web application using React, Webpack2, Babel, ES2015, foundation and D3.
+# A beautiful weather web application using React, Typescript, Webpack2, foundation and D3.

 ## Introduction
-This project demonstrates how to use react with foundation and D3.
+This project demonstrates how to use react, Typescript, foundation and D3.

 ## Prerequisites
 The latest version of Nodejs need to be installed.